McDavid has two goals, two assists as Oilers defeat Senators

-Connor McDavid had two goals and two assists to lead the Edmonton Oilers to a 6-2 win over the Ottawa Senators on Thursday night.
+In five games against the Ottawa Senators, Connor McDavid had yet to score a goal.
+But he more than made up for it with two goals and two assists in a 6-2 victory Thursday night.

-It marked the first time McDavid had ever scored against the Senators (26-36-11), who were eliminated from post-season contention with the loss.
+McDavid was a force all night as the Senators had no answer for his speed and skill.

 Drake Caggiula also had two goals for the Oilers (33-36-5) with Ryan Nugent-Hopkins and Ty Rattie adding the others.
 Cam Talbot stopped 33 shots as Edmonton concluded a four-game road trip 3-1-0.

-Matt Duchene and Filip Chlapik replied for Ottawa while Craig Anderson made 32 saves.
+Matt Duchene and Filip Chlapik replied for Ottawa (26-36-11), which was eliminated from post-season contention with the loss.
+Craig Anderson made 32 saves.

-Trailing 2-0 to start the third the Senators made it a one-goal game on Duchene's power-play goa.
+Trailing 2-0 to start the third, the Senators made it a one-goal game on Duchene's power-play goal.
 But the Oilers responded with a goal eight seconds later by Nugent-Hopkins following a great pass from McDavid.

 Ottawa made it 5-2 as Chlapik scored his first NHL goal, tipping a Marian Gaborik shot.
 With the second assist Bobby Ryan picked up his 500th career point.